In this tutorial we are going to walk through:

 First, because MySQL is designed to be an application database.
 Although it supports most analytical functions, MySQL is a row-based database and it is meant to serve the software requirements specifications (SRS).

 Second, MySQL doesn't support the horizontal scalability to deliver wide columnar analytics and make very deep historical analytics possible.
+Therefore, in some sense, it is similar to Xero Analytics in the sense that as your business grows, you will need to onboard other tools that complement it to suit the newfound size of your company.

 On the other hand, Panoply is based on Redshift which is a scalable, fully managed columnar database that can easily scale up and down.
 In Panoply, data is safely replicated across AWS zones, so you can push your data—all your data—so that it’s ready for analytics immediately.
 That’s just not efficient in traditional MySQL.